Racing to King George Falls 💦

 Forth.

-Chasing golden beams as they appear,
+Chasing golden beams as they appear…and vanish.

 Robin is the type of teammate you don’t just want, you need.